aljones1816/vanillaLibrary/README.md

 # vanillaLibrary
-A library app made using vanilla JS as an exercise for the Odin Project
+A library app made using vanilla JS as an exercise for the Odin Project.
+I wanted to build this in tandem with [a library app using React](https://github.com/aljones1816/reactive_library).